tradertanmay/reddit-memes-virality-prediction/README.md

 To replicate the results, please follow the steps below:

-1. **Sequential Execution**: Execute the cells in the `memes_download.ipynb` notebook sequentially.
+1. **Dataset Extraction**: Execute the cells in the `memes_download.ipynb` notebook sequentially.
 Keep the following points in mind:

     a) Ensure that `config.py` , `memes_scrapper.py` and `preprocessing.py`are located in the same folder as the `memes_download.ipynb` file.